 Solution: Open a demo Forex trading account in Zambia

-Treat the trial account as if it were real money, even though it is not.
-The more closely you treat the demo account as if it were real, the easier your transition will be when you move to a live account eventually.
-Learn about the variations between trading on living and simulator here.
+You need to treat the demo account as if it hard real money, even though it is not.
+You first need to drain the demo account from $10,000 to an amount you would be able to deposit in real account like $100 and grow the $100 demo.
+The more you treat the demo account as if it were real, the easier your transition will be when you move to a live account eventually.

 2 Forex traders in Zambia make Forex a complicated thing

-If your charts look messy, more like abstract modern art than a price chart, then the analysis process is probably over-complicated.
+If your charts look messy or dirt because of it having too many indicators, more like abstract modern art than a price chart, then the analysis process is probably over-complicated.
 If you’re addicted to the lower time frame charts, you ‘re also likely complicating things too.
 If you’re sitting there for hours staring at your charts or constantly reading economic news, you ‘re over-complicating it too.